nsfilho/redis-locker/README.md

 -   `REDIS_DEBUG_CONSOLE`: if true, show in a console some debug information.
 Default: false.
 -   `LOCKER_PREFIX`: all calls has ben prefixed by this (facility to not share same resource by different micro-services).
 Default: LOCKER.
 -   `LOCKER_PING_TIMEOUT`: maximum amount of time for consider a remote service un-responsive by not update their ping and consider death.
 Default: 5000.
--   `LOCKER_PING_INTERVAL`: maximum amount of time for a service update their ping.
-This value must be less than `LOCKER_PING_TIMEOUT`.
-Default: 2000.
 -   `LOCKER_CHECK_INTERVAL`: timer to check if the resource is available now.
 This value could be like `LOCKER_PING_INTERVAL` or less.
 Default: 500.
 -   `LOCKER_DEBUG_CONSOLE`: show in console some debug messages about locker process.